TechSquareInc/intern-playbook/docs/source/applications/using-salt.md

 # Using Salt

+*Introduction to SaltStack, a Linux configuration managment tool.*

 ## What is Salt?
 **Salt,** also called **SaltStack,** is an open-source configuration managment and automation tool.
 It allows system administrators to:
 - Define system states (e.g. install packages, run services, configure users, etc.)